Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/sensitivity-labels-aip.md

 |Outlook | `MSIP.OutlookAddin` |
 | | |

-Déployez ce paramètre à l’aide d’une stratégie de groupe ou à l’aide du [service de stratégies cloud Office](/DeployOffice/overview-office-cloud-policy-service).
+Déployez ce paramètre à l’aide de stratégie de groupe ou à l’aide du [service De stratégie cloud pour Microsoft 365](/DeployOffice/overview-office-cloud-policy-service).

 > [!IMPORTANT]
 > If you use the Group Policy setting **Use the Sensitivity feature in Office to apply and view sensitivity labels** and set this to **1**, there are some situations where the AIP add-in might still load in Office apps.
 Blocking the add-in from loading in each app prevents this happening.